stephane-13/gnome-shell-extension-dim-background-windows/README.md

-# Gnome Shell Extension - Dim Background Windows
+# Gnome Shell Extension- Dim Background Windows - Version 5
 A gnome shell extension dimming background / non-focused windows.
 The brightness and saturation of background windows can be tweaked in the extension preferences.